Richardtugwell/richardtugwell.github.io/about.md

 title: About
 ---

 The site is written predominantly on a 9.7" iPad Pro with the Apple Smart Keyboard.
-It's an attempt to justify a mobile-only workflow.
+It's an experiment in using a mobile-only workflow, and is also a tribute to open source software.
+All of the following is possible because of a lot of smart folk out there sharing their work, ideas and expertise.

 Content is written in [Markdown](http://daringfireball.net/projects/markdown/basics)